A plethystic chain rule: Introduction

-We provide a combinatorial description of $\D$, when applied to Schur functions, in \Cref{prop:geometric interpretation of D}.
-We point out that the derivation $\D$ has already occurred in the literature (see \Cref{rmk:D gia nota}) but has not been used, to the best of our knowledge, in the context of plethysm computation.
+We provide a combinatorial interpretation of the action of $\D$ on Schur functions in Proposition \ref{prop:geometric interpretation of D}.
+We note that while the derivation $\D$ has appeared previously in the literature (see Remark \ref{rmk:D gia nota}), it has not, to the best of our knowledge, been applied to the computation of plethysms.

-Our first result is about the relation between the derivation $\D$ and the Hall product.
+Our first main result establishes a relationship between the derivation $\D$ and the Hall inner product.